Hoover High School (Ohio)

 Hoover High School, often referred to as North Canton Hoover, is a public high school in North Canton, Ohio, United States.

 Name

 The school's original name was North Canton High School which students referred to as "No. Ca. Hi."
-In 1957, a new high school building was named in dedication to local resident William Henry "Boss" Hoover, founder of The Hoover Company.
+In 1957, a new high school building was named in dedication to local resident William Henry "Boss" Hoover, founder of The Hoover Company whose world headquarters was in the area at that time.

 Academics

 Hoover High School had an "A" achievement rating for the 2013–2014 school year on their Ohio Report Card and also an "A" for graduation rate.

 Athletics

 Hoover athletics teams compete as a member of the Ohio High School Athletic Association (OHSAA) and as a member of the Federal League.

 Hoover's girls softball team has won the state championship eight times, in 1998, 1999, 2006, 2008, 2011, 2012, 2013 and 2014.
 In addition, the girls cross country team placed second in the state championships in 2008.

 The boys lacrosse team won the Ohio High School Lacrosse Association (non-OHSAA) state championship in 2006, going 18-2 overall.
 The Hoover girls lacrosse team finished second in the state in 2010 and again in 2011.

 In 1985, the Vikings reached the state finals in football and state was state runner-up in basketball.
 The baseball team reached the Ohio Final Four in 1992 and 1999.
 Since joining the Federal League in 1968, the Hoover football program has claimed 22 Federal League Championships.

 The Hoover High track & field team has also had success over the years, producing three individual state champions.